 widget in the list, finds out what the other app thinks it's called, and sends the correct data to that app instead of sending the exact thing your customer typed.

-→ Learn more about how to find records automatically in Google Sheets, Excel, and Zapier
+→ Learn more about how to find and match related data across apps

 That's not all.
 Formatter can also trim whitespace, truncate text, pluralize English words, format currency and phone numbers, add or subtract time from dates, run standard spreadsheet functions, and much more.